GS1: Retail and marketplaces

 Retail was the first industry that GS1 began working with and has remained their primary focus.
 Today, GS1 operates in four retail sub-sectors on a global level: Apparel, Fresh Foods, CPG and General Merchandise.

 Key focus areas in retail include sustainability, data quality, compliance with regulatory requirements, traceability of products from their origin through delivery, and upstream integration between manufacturers and suppliers.

 As consumers are recurring to e-commerce more often throughout the years, GS1 has developed standards that uniquely identify products for the benefit of consumers and for search engines, providing accurate and complete product information digitally.

 Major e-commerce companies such as eBay, Amazon and Google Shopping require companies to use a GS1 GTIN to sell on their websites.

 Healthcare

 Since 2005, GS1 has operated in Healthcare with the primary objective to enhance patient safety, and to drive supply chain efficiencies.

 More than 70 countries have healthcare-related regulations or trading partner requirements where GS1 standards are being used for the above reasons as well for medicines as medical devices.
 Members of GS1 Healthcare include more than 140 leading healthcare organisations worldwide.

 Other industries

 GS1 operates three other key industries globally: Transport & Logistics, Food service and Technical Industries.
-GS1's 116 Member Organisations in over 116 countries around the world collectively focus on dozens of industry sectors.
+GS1's 118 Member Organisations in 150 countries around the world collectively focus on dozens of industry sectors.